 “Play like a champion today.”

-It is possible to have an idea come true, but it is crucial to keep it safe for the right people at the right time to make it a reality.
+It is possible to have an idea come true, but keeping it safe for the right people at the right time is crucial to make it a reality.